steria773-archive/Cake/readme.md

 - Powered By WebAudio API
 - A Component `Music()` For Playing,Pausing,Resuming Playing Sounds

+### Video
+- Easy And Simple To Create And Control Videos
+- Ability To Remove It After Being Finished Playing

 ### Detection
 - Detecting Made For:
 1. Device Operating System Detection